 Gardens and parks are idealized places.
 Visiting them can be like going back to the Garden of Eden, a place of innocence.
 Many people have a sense of holiness about the place.
 They stay on the paths, walk slowly, observe respectfully, and keep their voices low.
 But not everyone.

-This series represents three visits to Longwood Gardens in Pennsylvania.
+This series represents three visits to Longwood Gardens in Pennsylvania in 2016.
 The first visit was as a participant of a Brandywine Photo Collective workshop in which photographer Robin Davis led seven of us in “Creating Your Photographic Series.”

 I decided to shoot in color, but convert the photos to black and white.
 I decided to crop most of my images to a square format and tone them all similarly.
 My hope was to make photos in the style of my earliest visual heroes, Frederico Fellini and Henri Cartier-Bresson, an Italian and a Frenchman working in the 1950s and 1960s.
 They shot wonderful movies and photos in black and white, images of people in action, often with a sense of humor or the absurd, but lightly done, with a sense of loving grace and strong composition.
-That’s what I set out to do here.
+That’s what I did here with most of the photos.

 Many of these photos were included in my solo exhibit in December, 2016 at the Washington Printmakers Gallery in DC.

 Click on any image below to see it larger in a slide show.
 Once in the slide show, use your arrow keys to advance and retreat.
 Return to this post by depressing the ESC key of your keyboard, or click on the “x” in the upper righthand corner of the slide show.
 Right-click on a slide-show image to download it to your computer and credit “Danny Schweers Photography” if you publish it in any form.
 If you do use my image or would like to purchase a print or would like to make a comment, please contact me.